 As you may know, the LCAP is a new requirement under a new state law that changed the manner in which schools are funded called the Local Control Funding Formula (LCFF).
 School districts previously received a base revenue amount, plus funding for a series of categorical programs that were dictated by the state legislature.
 Now the district receives a base grant in addition to supplemental funds to support English-language learners, socioeconomically disadvantaged students and students in foster care.
 We also receive concentration funds because 69 percent of our students are in these groups.
 Because Whittier Union has more than 55 percent of our students who are in one or more of these groups, it is acceptable to use our supplemental and concentration funds to assist all of our students.

-The LCAP is a three-year plan that will be assessed and revised annually based on student data and with widespread input from certificated and classified staff, parents, students and community members.
+Our LCAP gives us the flexibility to meet the specific needs of our students and will guide Whittier Union’s spending of our funding.
+Whittier Union’s LCAP is a three-year plan that will be assessed and revised annually based on student data and with widespread input from all Whittier Union stakeholders.

 I encourage you to visit our website to learn more about the LCAP and LCFF by visiting: www.wuhsd.org/lcff.